A TYPICAL SPOOM MILLERS' DAY

 Measured overlay Drawings of the mill

 Spring Millers' Day 2013 Robert Miller presents an explanation of how the mills at Indiana and Ruthven Park fitted into the navigation systems and grain/flour trade during the mid 1860's in Canada and the US.

 IN ONTARIO - MILLS OPEN TO THE PUBLIC"

 Backus Mill (see video below) in Port Rowan Ontario, is a national historic site and of special significance, as it was during the bicentennial celebration year for this mill in 1999 that the Canadian Chapter of SPOOM was born.

-PLEASE NOTE: Our 2014 FALL MILLERS' DAY and Annual General Meeting will be held September 6, 2014 in SIMCOE COUNTY, directly north of Toronto.
+Our 2014 FALL MILLERS' DAY and Annual General Meeting was held September 6, 2014 in SIMCOE COUNTY, directly north of Toronto.

-We will be touring aboard the huge wooden steamship S.S.
+We toured aboard the huge steamship S.S.
 Keewatin (key wah tin), a former flour transporter between Thunder Bay and Port McNicoll.
-Stopping for lunch at the Coldwater United Church and then exploring the Coldwater Mill.
+Stopping for lunch at the Coldwater United Church we then had a total-access tour of the Coldwater Mill.